Philippines observes Christmas in wake of deadly typhoon

 In remote Macuata province, residents of four villages received a special Christmas gift: Electricity was connected to their villages for the first time.

-Australia celebrated Christmas amid a surge of COVID-19 cases, worse than at any stage of the pandemic, which has forced states to reinstate mask mandates and other preventative measures.
-The omicron strain is prevalent in some states and is estimated to represent more than 70% of all new cases in Queensland.

-In his Christmas message, Prime Minister Scott Morrison referred to COVID-19’s toll on society.
+In his Christmas message, Australian Prime Minister Scott Morrison referred to COVID-19′s toll on society.

 “This pandemic, it continues to buffet us,” Morrison said.
 “The omicron variant is just the latest challenge that we have faced.
 But together, always together and only together, we keep pushing through.”